Myledaphus: Biology

-Close up of Myledaphus bipartitus jaws.

 Myledaphus remains have been found both in marine and fluvial (freshwater) deposits, suggesting it could tolerate a range of salinity.
 This genus was able to move into the North American continent due to an intercontinental seaway flood that happened later on in the cretaceous period.
 In the Hell Creek Formation, composed predominantly of floodplain and riverine deposits, Myledaphus teeth are very common, accounting for a significant fraction of vertebrate remains found in microsites.